On the Essential Spectrum of Phase-Space Anisotropic Pseudodifferential Operators: Introduction and main results

 \begin{thm} Let $H$ be a self-adjoint operator in $\H$ affiliated to $\mathbf B^0(\H)$.
 One has

 where for any $\mathcal X\in\delta(\Xi)$ one sets $H_\mathcal X:=\underset{X\rightarrow\mathcal X}{\lim}\mathbf T_X(H)$ in the strong resolvent sense. \end{thm}

 Theorem \ref{main} is modelled on previous results (see \cite{Da,GI1,GI3,HM,LS} and references therein) in which, as a rule, $H$ has to be affiliated to the smaller algebra $\mathbf E(\H)$ defined in (\ref{smaller}) and having a crossed product structure.
 Under this assumption, its essential spectrum can be expressed using limits along diverging ultrafilters $\chi$ in the configuration space $\X$ applied to $\mathbf T_{(x,0)}(H)$.
-Some very partial information on full phase-space anisotropy is scattered through the existing publications and our general result (\ref{spess}) is meant to answer a conjecture of Vladimir Georgescu.
-Connected results can be found in \cite{Ma}, in which however ultrafilters are not used and only bounded operators are treated.